Wesleyan-Media-Project/face_url_scraper_2022/README.md

 </video>

 If you are unable to see the video above (e.g., you are getting the error "No video with supported format and MIME type found"), try a different browser.
 We tested the video to work on Google Chrome.

-In addition, you can aslo watch the tutorial through [YouTube](https://youtu.be/RhwtWDbMQdI).
+Or, you can also try to watch this tutorial through [YouTube](https://youtu.be/RhwtWDbMQdI).

 ## 2. Overview